-I'm a software engineering graduate with a passion for AI and future studies, hoping to make a difference in the world.
+I'm a software engineer with a passion for AI and future studies, hoping to make a difference in the world.

 Thank you for the excellent and extensive write up :)